WIPACrepo/keycloak-rest-services/README.md

     ./resources/start-ldap.sh
     ./resources/start-rabbitmq.sh

+Note that version of Keycloak server used for testing is set in `resources/keycloak-image/Dockerfile`.

 Keycloak may take a minute to start.
 If it does not, check your network settings, as it does not play well with VPNs and other more exotic network situations.